Renaud-D-Harreville/nextcloud-docker/README.md

 ### Configure a bit more your nextcloud

 Maybe you will notice that if you go in the settings -> overview page, their is some trouble :
-So, we will fix here the two of them about databases indexes and big-int format.
+So, we will fix here two of them about databases indexes and big-int format.
 For this, connect yourself to your docker container and execute the two commands :

     docker exec -it --user www-data nextcloud-app sh php occ db:add-missing-indices
     php occ db:convert-filecache-bigint

+First line is to connect yourself with the user used by the nextcloud container app.
+Second line will add missing indices, and final line will supress the warning about bigint file cache problems.

 This will supress the corresponding messages (and improve performances on your server..)